 Supply and Empire are participating in the Transmission and Storage segments of the program, while Midstream is participating in the Gathering and Boosting segment of the program.
 The companies are committed to various voluntary best management practices (BMP), including those for reciprocating compressor rod packing vents and pneumatic controllers.
 As Methane Challenge partners, Supply, Empire and Midstream will also provide data beyond what is required by current GHG regulations.
 The partners were also provided an opportunity to highlight some of their historical methane reduction practices.

 To learn more about National Fuel’s Methane Challenge commitments, please visit the partner profiles for the subsidiaries linked below.

 In addition, we are committed to continually exploring the applicability of future BMPs or further expansions of the proposed BMPs.
-For example, our pipeline and storage subsidiary, Supply, proposed developing an implementation plan and appropriate BMP to reduce equipment leaks/fugitive emissions at compressor stations and is in the final approval stage with the EPA.
+For example, our pipeline and storage subsidiary, Supply, proposed developing an implementation plan and appropriate BMP to reduce equipment leaks/fugitive emissions at compressor stations.

 We regularly monitor and report on our midstream facilities’ GHG emissions, as required by federal EPA regulations.
 Facility-level data is publicly available at the EPA’s FLIGHT website.

 Across our businesses, we have been focused on developing best management practices and utilizing best available technologies and materials that mitigate and reduce emissions from our new facilities.
 A particular focus has been on the design, construction and operation of compressor station facilities, where we continue to invest in technologies that meet and often go above what is required by stringent federal and state regulations and ambient air quality standards.
 These best management practices include, but are not limited to: